TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

 Halos are an interesting and annoying symptom that some people with astigmatism experience.
 Halation is essentially what you might imagine – it's when you see a ″halo″ or glow around illuminated objects.
 This effect can occur with both physical light sources and digital content on displays.
 Because of this, it can be challenging to read neon signs in the dark, see clearly on streets with many lights (especially when it's rainy), or read from screens in particular situations, such as when using dark mode.

 A long time ago, I was curious about why my eyes seemed to struggle every time I used dark themes for reading and coding.
 I did some research and found the culprit.
-The main reason for the unhealthy relationship between my eyes and dark themes is related to how eye's pupil (the black round spot) basically work.
+The main reason for the unhealthy relationship between my eyes and dark themes is related to how the eye's pupil (the black round spot) basically works.

 Imagine a professional, fancy camera.
 When you take a picture in poorly lit spaces, your camera needs more light.
 As a true professional, you can adjust the aperture on the camera lens.
-In this particular situation, without proper lighting, you need to open the aperture wider, which means increasing the size of the hole between the metal ″blades″ that form the diaphragm.
+In this particular situation, without proper lighting, you need to open the aperture wider, which means increasing the size of the hole between the metal blades that form the diaphragm.
 Conversely, when there's too much light, you need to reduce the amount of it entering the camera by closing the aperture.

-If you're not into photography, think of it this way: When you're in a dark room, eye's pupil becomes larger.
-In bright sunlight, pupil opening becomes smaller.
+If you're not into photography, think of it this way: When you're in a dark room, your eye's pupil becomes larger.
+In bright sunlight, the pupil's opening becomes smaller.

 When you read black text on a white background, your eyes receive more light, causing your pupils to become smaller.
-In reverse, when reading white text on a black background, your eyes receive less light, resulting in pupil becoming larger.
+In reverse, when reading white text on a black background, your eyes receive less light, resulting in your pupils becoming larger.

 People with astigmatism may be more affected by light levels than those without this condition.
 So, it can be more challenging to see clearly in the dark.
-It's often easier for individuals with astigmatism to focus on objects when it's bright because their pupils small, which can somewhat reduce the symptoms of astigmatism.
+It's often easier for individuals with astigmatism to focus on objects when they're bright because their pupils are small, which can somewhat reduce the symptoms of astigmatism.

 ## Sepia mood

-As mentioned earlier, people with astigmatism may find it hard to read white text on a black background, and this difficulty can be worsen when experiencing halation.
-This is noticeable with dark mode.
+As mentioned earlier, people with astigmatism may find it hard to read white text on a black background, and this difficulty can worsen when experiencing halation.
+This is noticeable in dark mode.

 When you experience halation (which can be a symptom of astigmatism or other eye conditions), using dark mode can lead to a halation effect.